FlyingMatrix/ml-3d/README.md

 The contribution of a point diminishes the further it is from the pixel.
 The points also need to be sorted, since they are blended back-to-front.

+The [original paper](https://huggingface.co/papers/2308.04079) intializes the points using [Structure-from-Motion](https://en.wikipedia.org/wiki/Structure_from_motion), a traditional algorithm for 3D reconstruction.
+These points are then rasterized using the tile-based method, and the loss is computed by comparing the rasterized image to the ground truth.
+Gradient descent is applies to adjust the point parameters (position, covariance, color, alpha).
+The automated densification and pruning are also used to automatically add and remove points as needed.